What is laser engraving?

 Items that fit this list include:

-Wood, plastic, fabric, leather, tiles, porcelain, some metals, paper, cardboard, glass, and stone.
+Wood, plastic, leather, tiles, some metals, cardboard and stone.

 And a great solution to marking something that can't be engraved is engraving a metal, wood or plastic plaque and sticking it to the object that couldn't be engraved.